 On March 21, 2013, Ranta was flown from his prison to a Brooklyn courtroom where his convictions were vacated and the charges were dismissed.
 He was then released.

-In May 2013, Ranta filed a $150 million wrongful conviction lawsuit against the State of New York.
+In May 2013, Ranta filed a $150 million wrongful conviction claim against the city of New York.
+In February 2014, the city settled the claim for $6.4 million.

 – Maurice Possley